 We next investigate the potential of modeling $\eta_t$ and $\varepsilon_t$ as normal mixtures.
 To isolate their effects, we shut down nonemployment risk for the time being $(p{\nu} \equiv 0)$ .
-Model (4) allows a mixture only in persistent shocks, and Model (5) allows it in both.
+Model (3) allows a mixture in persistent and transitory shocks.
 As before, we begin by restricting the mixture probabilities to be the same for all individuals.

-The fit improves appreciably relative to Model (1), with the objective value falling from 74.9 to 62.1 in Model (4) and to 56.7 in Model (5).
+The fit improves appreciably relative to Model (1), with the objective value falling from 74.9 to 56.7 in Model (3).
 The improvements are largest for skewness, kurtosis, and lifetime income growth moments.
 The normal mixtures have very similar features in both models and for both $\eta_t$ and $\varepsilon_t$ .
-One of the two normals looks like a rare disaster shock: It has a low probability (5%-6% for $\eta_t$ and 12% for $\varepsilon_t$ in Model (5)), large negative mean (as low as -1, the lower bound), and very large standard deviation (in excess of 140 log points).
+One of the two normals looks like a rare disaster shock: It has a low probability (5%-6% for $\eta_t$ and 12% for $\varepsilon_t$ ), large negative mean (as low as -1, the lower bound), and very large standard deviation (in excess of 140 log points).
 The other normal represents the "typical" earnings change, with a very high probability, slightly positive mean, and very small standard deviation.
-Put together, the estimated normal mixtures correspond to a world where, in most years, workers experience only small shocks to their income but,
+Put together, the estimated normal mixtures correspond to a world where, in most years, workers experience only small shocks to their income but, every once in a while, they are hit with a potentially very large negative shock.
+Notice that this description is not too far from the nonemployment shocks.